County Waste Management Plans

 The Illinois Solid Waste Planning and Recycling Act (SWPRA) requires every county to adopt a plan to manage the solid waste generated within its boundaries.
 These plans are important tools for local planning endeavors and are required to include:

-• an evaluation of the environmental, energy, life cycle, and economic advantages and disadvantages of the programs;
+- An evaluation of the environmental, energy, life cycle, and economic advantages and disadvantages of the programs of the proposed waste management facilities and programs;

 County Solid Waste Planning Grant